 - Bake for 20 minutes or until golden brown.
 Allow them to cool down before removing them from the tray.

-For a vegan version, you could substitute cheese with a vegan one, milk with a dairy-free alternative like coconut or almond milk.
-For the egg, add a tablespoon of chia or flax seeds in a small bowl with 3 tbsp of water and let it rest for 5-10 minutes.
+- For a vegan version, you could substitute cheese with a vegan one, milk with a dairy-free alternative like coconut or almond milk. - To substitute the egg, add a tablespoon of chia or flax seeds in a small bowl with 3 tablespoons of of water and let it rest for 5-10 minutes.

 Keep them in an airtight container at room temperature and consume in 2-3 days.
 In the fridge, they will last 3-4 days.
 These are also freezable.
-Let them cool down a bit after taking them out of the oven and freeze them for up to 2 months.
+Let them cool down completely after taking them out of the oven and freeze them for up to 2 months.